timdream/wordcloud/CONTRIBUTE.md

 However, you could save some trouble set them up simply by using the `timc.idv.tw` keys.
 **You must use the key correspond to the correct hostname/domain to test these functions.**
 To test your local code with keys associated with `timc.idv.tw`, you must connect to your working copy via `http://localhost.timc.idv.tw/`.

+## Running tests

+With `node` and `npm`, set up the environment by running

+    npm install

+To run tests, do

+    npm test # run |grunt test| with one keystroke less

+Tests require Internet access.

 ## Coding style